Open Faculty Positions in Radiology

 LINE(S): CE

-The Department of Radiology at Stanford School of Medicine is searching for a full-time radiologist in Body/Abdominal Imaging.
-This faculty appointment is open rank in the Clinician Educator Line.
-The major criteria for appointment in the Clinician Educator Line is excellence in the overall mix of clinical care and clinical teaching appropriate to the programmatic need the individual is expected to fulfill.
-Scholarly activity that advances clinical medicine is highly encouraged.
+Stanford Health Care and the Department of Radiology at Stanford University School of Medicine are searching for a full-time radiologist in any sub-specialty to serve as Executive Director of Community Imaging.
+This full-time position will be at the Clinical Associate or Clinical Professor level in the Clinician Educator Line.
+The major criterion for appointment as Clinician Educators is excellence in the overall mix of clinical care, teaching, administrative and/or scholarship appropriate to the programmatic need the individual is expected to fulfill.
 Academic rank will be determined by the qualifications and experience of the successful candidate.

 Salary Range: